microsoft/api-guidelines/graph/dictionary/index.md

     </Collection>
   </Annotation>
   <Annotation Term="SupportedHttpMethod">
-    <Collection><!-- use this annotation to indicate you want the SDKs to generate additional request builders to update the dictionary atomtically -->
+    <Collection><!-- use this annotation to indicate you want the SDKs to generate additional request builders to update the dictionary automatically -->
       <String>GET</String>
       <String>PATCH</String>
       <String>DELETE</String>